 A poem can come out of nowhere and land on the page, fully formed, in just a few minutes.
 A poem can also be the result of hours (or weeks) of laboring over line breaks, word choices, images, and rhythm.

-There are many ways to write a poem, and not all of them involve sitting at a desk staring at a glaring screen or curled up in a chair with a pen and notebook.
-Instead of waiting for poems to fall out of the sky, try some of these poetry writing ideas and activities, and go catch them!
+There are many ways to write a poem, and not all of them involve sitting at a desk staring at a glaring screen or curled up in a chair with a pen and a notebook.
+Instead of waiting for poems to fall out of the sky, try some of these poetry writing ideas and activities.

 Poetry Writing Ideas & Activities

 Below are some poetry writing ideas mixed with activities to get poetry flowing.

 - Take a poetry walk.
 Grab a recorder or a notebook and then set out on foot.
 You can use a timer and stop every five minutes to jot down a line, or take a break whenever you see something interesting or inspiring and note it.
 When you get home, work it all into a poem.